ajtroup1/virtual-assistant/README.md

 	switch to text / typing mode: "sam, switch to text mode" switch to speech mode: "switch to speech mode"

-You must indicate a message is intended for sam: "sam, {message}"
+You must indicate a message is intended for sam if you are in speech mode: "sam, {message}"

 After 'sam' is included, use references to structure your command: